 6. Submit the manuscript electronically.
-Confirmation of manuscript receipt will be sent to the contact person.
-If confirmation notice is not received, please contact email@example.com with "Confirmation Request" in the subject line.
+Confirmation of manuscript receipt will be sent to the contact author.
+If confirmation notice is not received, please contact LRTMP@ua.edu with “Confirmation Request” in the subject line.

 7. Name the file with the title of the article, not the author(s) names to ensure blind review.
 Please consult the APA guide (7th edition) for information about blinding manuscripts both in the body of the manuscript and reference list.
 Submit the blinded Microsoft Word manuscript electronically on the ScholarOne website.

 - Include 4-5 keywords.
 These keywords will appear beneath the article abstract in the publication.